Protect Yourself From Chemicals Released During a Natural Disaster

 - After an emergency, federal, state, and local personnel will be working to establish debris-management programs, including household hazardous waste collection and disposal programs.
 These efforts may take days or weeks to come to all communities.
 In the meantime, exercise caution and report concerns to local environmental, health, and waste disposal authorities.

 - Wash skin that may have come into contact with dangerous chemicals.
 Coming into contact with a dangerous chemical may make it necessary for you to remove and dispose of your clothing right away and then wash yourself.
 Removing your clothing and washing your body will reduce or remove the chemical so that it is no longer a hazard.
 This process is called decontamination.
 For more information, see Chemical Agents: Facts About Personal Cleaning and Disposal of Contaminated Clothing.

-- For more information on protecting yourself during clean-up work after a hurricane or flood, see Clean Up Safely after a Hurricane, Floods, and Natural Disasters: Response, Cleanup & Safety for Workers.
+- For more information on protecting yourself during clean-up work after a hurricane or flood, see Clean Up Safely after a Disaster, Floods, and Natural Disasters: Response, Cleanup & Safety for Workers.

 Be Aware of Local Sources of Chemicals